by Freddy Tran Nager, Founder of Atomic Tango + Not Much of a Gambler; photo by Michał Parzuchowski on Unsplash…

-I’m not much of a gambler, unless you count my dismal dabbling in the stock market.
+I don’t care to gamble, not counting my dismal dabbling in the stock market.
 So naturally, I look at any betting offer with skepticism and a deep lack of enthusiasm — even when it comes from my favorite technolust pusher, Apple.

 Several years ago, Apple offered to extend the warranty on my MacBook Pro for three years for $349.
 Like most Apple creations, the pitch sounded irresistible, using terms like “peace of mind” (in bright red letters at the top) and “protect your investment.”
 The only things missing were the free drinks as I laid my bet…